Terms & Conditions

 By signing the Order Form, having access to, receiving, and/or using the Hoops HR Enterprise cloud-based services described in the Order Form (“Service”) to be provided by Hoops HR, LLC (“Company”), you agree, on behalf of your company (collectively, “Customer”), to comply with these Terms and Conditions (“Terms”).

-1. Definitions.
 Unless otherwise expressly stated herein, the terms defined in this Section, or parenthetically defined elsewhere, shall have the same meaning throughout these Terms and all Order Forms and SOWs (if any) hereto.

 “Agreement” means these Terms together with all Order Forms and any SOWs incorporated herein by reference.

-“Company Technology” means Company’s proprietary technology, white label talent management platform, leaderboards, scoring technology, Hoops library, and talent engagement platform used by Company in the course of its performance under this Agreement which includes the API, the Service, software tools, hardware designs, algorithms, software (in source and object forms), user interface designs, architecture, class libraries, objects and documentation (both printed and electronic), network designs, trade secret, know-how and any related IP Rights throughout the world and also including any derivatives, improvements, translations, enhancements or extensions of Company Technology conceived, reduced to practice, or developed during the Service Term by or on behalf of Company.
+“Company Technology” means Company’s proprietary technology, white label talent management platform, leaderboards, scoring technology, Hoops library, and talent experience platform used by Company in the course of its performance under this Agreement which includes the API, the Service, software tools, hardware designs, algorithms, software (in source and object forms), user interface designs, architecture, class libraries, objects and documentation (both printed and electronic), network designs, trade secret, know-how and any related IP Rights throughout the world and also including any derivatives, improvements, translations, enhancements or extensions of Company Technology conceived, reduced to practice, or developed during the Service Term by or on behalf of Company.

 “Customer Data” means all data or information transmitted, generated by or made visible through Customer’s use of the Company Technology, including without limitation, the content associated with the performance of, and the actions and postings by Users and Participants.
 Customer Data also includes email and names of Customer’s employees.